Fresh figs are a thing of beauty. This fig tart from The Seasonal Baker shows them off well.

-To make the crust: In a bowl, whisk the flour to aerate it; set aside.
+For the Crust: In a bowl, whisk flour to aerate it; set aside.

-In the bowl of a standing mixer fitted with the paddle attachment, beat the butter, sugar, and salt on medium-high speed until light and fluffy, about 3 minutes, scraping down the sides of the bowl halfway through.
-Add the whole egg and the yolk, and mix to combine.
-Add the flour and beat until it has been absorbed.
+In the bowl of a standing mixer fitted with the paddle attachment, beat butter, sugar, and salt on medium-high speed until light and fluffy, about 3 minutes, scraping down the sides of the bowl halfway through.
+Add whole egg and yolk, and mix to combine.
+Add flour and beat until it has been absorbed.
 There will still be streaks of butter visible.

-Scoop the dough onto a sheet of plastic wrap, shape into a flattened disk, and wrap in the plastic.
+Scoop dough onto a sheet of plastic wrap, shape into a flattened disk, and wrap in plastic.
 Refrigerate until firm, at least 2 hours.

-In a medium saucepan, combine the remaining 3/4 cup milk, the remaining sugar, the vanilla paste (or vanilla extract), the orange zest, and the salt.
+In a medium saucepan, combine remaining 3/4 cup milk, remaining sugar, vanilla paste (or vanilla extract), orange zest, and salt.
 Bring to a simmer.
-Whisking constantly, gradually pour the hot milk into the egg mixture to temper it.
+Whisking constantly, gradually pour hot milk into egg mixture to temper it.
 Set a strainer over the saucepan.
-Strain the custard mixture back into the saucepan and bring to a boil over medium heat, whisking constantly.
+Strain custard mixture back into the saucepan and bring to a boil over medium heat, whisking constantly.
 Boil for 10 seconds, whisking.
-(Make sure the custard boils for 10 seconds in the center of the pan, not just around the sides.)
+(Make sure custard boils for 10 seconds in the center of the pan, not just around the sides.)
 The mixture should thicken to a pudding-like consistency.

-Transfer the pastry cream to a bowl and whisk in the butter.
-Whisk in the vanilla extract, if using.
-Cover with plastic wrap, pressing it directly on the surface of the cream to prevent a skin from forming.
+Transfer pastry cream to a bowl and whisk in butter.
+Whisk in vanilla extract, if using.
+Cover with plastic wrap, pressing it directly on the surface of cream to prevent a skin from forming.
 Refrigerate until chilled, about 2 hours.

 Arrange the oven rack in the lower third of the oven.
-Preheat the oven to 425°F. Line a baking sheet with parchment paper or a nonstick silicone baking mat.
+Preheat oven to 425°F (220°C).
+Line a baking sheet with parchment paper or a nonstick silicone baking mat.

-Spread the pastry cream over the bottom of the pie shell.
-Arrange the fig halves on top, rounded edges down, shingled tightly and in concentric circles.
-Quarter the remaining whole fig, leaving the quarters connected at the base.
-Place in the center of the tart so that the quarters open like the petals of a flower.
-Brush the figs with the butter and sanding sugar evenly over the top.
+Spread pastry cream over bottom of pie shell.
+Arrange fig halves on top, rounded edges down, shingled tightly and in concentric circles.
+Quarter remaining whole fig, leaving quarters connected at the base.
+Place in center of tart so that quarters open like the petals of a flower.
+Brush figs with butter and sanding sugar evenly over the top.